One Earth Wisdom

 “For anyone who’s yearning for a way to meet the often agonizing challenges of this time with a clear mind, a steady heart, a resilient body and a ferocious spirit, One Earth Sangha’s EcoSattva Training is a beautifully-designed and meticulously-crafted container.”

-Registration is now open for groups and individuals.
+Registration for the new season is now open for groups.

 Featured EcoDharma